axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 **Data lake**: A data lake is a centralized repository designed to store, process, and secure large amounts of structured, semi structured, and unstructured data.

-**Data silos**: A data silo is a repository of data that's controlled by one party and is isolated from the rest.
-It is typically stored in a standalone system and often is incompatible with other data sets.
+**Data silos**: A data silo is a repository of data that is controlled by one party and is isolated from the rest.
+It is typically stored in a standalone system and often is incompatible with other datasets.
 While "data silos" is a term usually used to only talk about data inside an organization, we use it also to qualify data that does not provide value outside the organization.

 **Information**: Contextualized, aggregated and interpreted data.